 A. FRONTERA is a qualified wholesale electric generating company with authority to sell electric power at wholesale at market-based rates and is the owner and operator of a natural gas-fired electric generating plant located in Hidalgo County, Texas (Facility), which is interconnected with the electric transmission system governed by the Electric Reliability Council of Texas (ERCOT) and the electric transmission system of the Country of Mexico and delivers power generated from the Facility into the ERCOT controlled and Mexican transmission systems.
 The Facility has nominal generating capacity of 480 Mw.

-B. EPMI is a wholesale power marketer authorized by Federal Energy Regulatory Commission (FERC) to buy and sell electric power at wholesale in interstate commerce in the United States and Mexico, and is in the business of buying, marketing, selling and causing the delivery of capacity, energy and ancillary services in various geographic markets, including the ERCOT and Mexican wholesale electric markets, and is in the business of buying, transporting, nominating and scheduling natural gas on the inter-and intrastate natural gas transportation systems in order to deliver natural gas fuel to the Facility.
+B. EPMI is a wholesale power marketer authorized to buy and sell electric power at wholesale in interstate commerce in the United States (and through an affiliated company is also authorized to buy and sell electric power in Mexico), and is in the business of buying, marketing, selling and causing the delivery of capacity, energy and ancillary services in various geographic markets and further has another affiliated company that is in the business of buying, transporting, nominating and scheduling natural gas on the inter-and intrastate natural gas transportation systems in order to deliver natural gas fuel to the Facility.

-C. FRONTERA desires to engage EPMI to market, purchase, sell, deliver and schedule the energy, capacity and ancillary services available from the Facility during the term of this Agreement, and to purchase, nominate, schedule, and arrange delivery of natural gas fuel for use at the Facility, and to provide other services to FRONTERA as more particularly described below, and subject to the terms, conditions and limitations set forth in this Agreement.
+C. FRONTERA desires to engage EPMI to (or to cause one of its affiliates to) market, purchase, sell, deliver and schedule the energy, capacity and ancillary services available from the Facility during the term of this Agreement, and to (or to cause one of its affiliates to) purchase, nominate, schedule, and arrange delivery of natural gas fuel for use at the Facility, and to provide other services to FRONTERA as more particularly described below, and subject to the terms, conditions and limitations set forth in this Agreement.

-D. EPMI desires to market, purchase and schedule the energy, capacity, and ancillary services produced by the Facility, and to arrange for the purchase, transport, nomination and scheduling of natural gas supplies for use as fuel at the Facility and to provide guidance and assist Frontera to optimize the value of the Facility by seeking to maximize the Market Price and Net Revenues, as defined below, attributable to and derived from the sale of electricity generated at the Facility or fuel acquired for its generation.
+D. EPMI desires to market, purchase and schedule the energy, capacity, and ancillary services produced by the Facility, and to arrange for the purchase, transport, nomination and scheduling of natural gas supplies for use as fuel at the Facility and to provide guidance and assist FRONTERA to optimize the value of the Facility by seeking to increase the profitability thereof.

 THERERFORE, THE PARTIES AGREE, AS FOLLOWS: